aws-samples/terraform-eks-workshop/README.md

 ## Important note on workshop creation, review, and hosting

 All workshops should be submitted to the [Tech Content 2.0 process](https://w.amazon.com/bin/view/AWS_Technical_Content/aws-tech-content-sim-dashboard/content-creation-plan/#H2.ReviewDomainPortals).
 This enables centralised tracking and review of content.
-Once your content has been reviewed, you can host your workshop using the workshop.aws pulbication and hosting mechanism.
-The Tech Content team will help submit the tickets for hosting and publication.
+Once your Tech Content review is complete, you can host your workshop using the workshop.aws publication+hosting mechanism.
+The Tech Content team will submit the tickets for hosting and publication.

 You should not host a workshop under your own domain, nor should you host workshops in AWS accounts marked as 'invidivual use' - these actions can result in Sev2 security incidents.